agpaoa/digital_compass/README.md

 # Digital Compass
 A program that implements a digital compass using a LSM303D with a LPC1769 ARM Cortex-M3 from NXP.
+Displays heading, pitch, and roll data to the LPCXpresso console.

 ## Getting Started